 Within the UK although the CDEI has done excellent work (we at UCL worked with them last year, for example, on household data, ethics and net zero) it never had serious political or ministerial engagement, part of the chaos that surrounded government in general in the years 2017-22, and has effectively been in an-house consultancy: far less visible than what I had recommended (I envisaged its head being regularly on the evening news, explaining the dilemmas around AI).

-It's too early for historians to assess why this happened.
-The cynics think the AI ethics movement and the vast injection of money into AI ethics by figures like Steve Schwarzman - working on trolley problems and the dilemmas of the singularity rather than the pressing issues of bias, facial recognition and manipulation in the present - was a deliberate distraction exercise, encouraged by the digital industry.
+It's too early for historians to assess why AI spread so far with so little attention to governance.
+The cynics think the vast injection of money into AI ethics by figures like Steve Schwarzman - working on 'trolley problems' and the long-run dilemmas of the singularity rather than the pressing issues of bias, facial recognition and manipulation in the present - was a deliberate distraction exercise.
 My sense is that in most cases this was well-intentioned naivete rather than malice, though I know some of the funders were fully aware of what they were doing.

 I would also like to think its naivete more than anything else that persuaded Rishi Sunak to put corporates in the lead of his own attempts to contribute to AI governance.
 It's entirely understandable why they are keen to take the lead, rather less understandable why any government would let the companies that are set to be regulated design the regulations.